tfry-git/EmbAJAX/README.md

 ## Some TODOs

+- Cannot ever have enough controls: drop-down (<select>)
-- More controls (obviously), importantly text input
+- More drivers
+- API docs
 - Examples
+- Installation instructions

 ## The beggar's line